Assignment Help

 Part 1: The Introduction

-The introduction of a process analysis essay does three things.
-First, it hooks the reader — usually with a question, surprising fact, or brief scenario that establishes why this process matters.
-Second, it provides brief context — what is this process, where does it occur, why does it exist?
-Third, it ends with a thesis statement that names the process and previews its main stages.
+The introduction does three things: it hooks the reader with a question, surprising fact, or brief scenario; it provides brief context about the process; and it ends with a thesis statement that names the process and previews its main stages.
+Keep it concise — typically 100 to 200 words.

 Sample Thesis Statements for a Process Analysis Essay